 Prerequisite: Any university, college, or university/college preparation course in social sciences and humanities, English, or Canadian and world studies.

-Families in Canada • Grade 12 • University
+Families in Canada • Grade 12 • University/College

 This course enables students to draw on sociological, psychological, and anthropological theories and research to analyse the development of individuals, intimate relationships, and family and parent-child relationships.
 Students will focus on issues and challenges facing individuals and families in Canada’s diverse society.
 They will develop analytical tools that enable them to assess various factors affecting families and to consider policies and practices intended to support families in Canada.
 They will develop the investigative skills required to conduct and communicate the results of research on individuals, intimate relationships, and parent-child relationships.

 Prerequisites: CIE3M or CGD3M or CGF3M or CHA3U or CHW3M or CLU3M or CIA4U or CGW4U orCGU4M or CGR4M or CGO4M or CHI4U or CHY4U or CLN4U or CPW4U or ENG3U orENG4U or HNB4M or HFC3M or HFA4U or HHG4M or HSP3U or HSB4U or HZB3M orHZT4U or HRT3M or HSE4M or HSG3M or HSC4M